 When both spouses have health insurance, they have dual health insurance.
 It is important to understand which policy is primary and which is secondary in order to file a claim.
 Read primary vs. secondary coverage for more information.

-Coordination of benefits can be complicated, especially if you have one type of plan, such as an indemnity plan, and your spouse has an HMO.
-Here's how COB generally works when you and your spouse are covered under each other's plans:
+Insurance companies seek aid from the coordination of benefits (COB) to determine which plan will pay first and how much the second plan will pay.
+However, coordination of benefits can be complicated, especially if you have one type of plan, such as an indemnity plan, and your spouse has an HMO.

 In determining which plan is primary and which is secondary, a plan without a COB provision is generally considered primary.
-When both plans have COB rules, the plan in which you are enrolled as an employee or as the main policyholder is primary.
-The plan in which you are enrolled as a dependent — on your husband's plan, for example — is secondary.
+When both plans have COB rules, the plan you are enrolled in as an employee or as the main policyholder is your primary health insurance.
+The plan in which you are enrolled as a dependent — on your spouse’s plan, for example — is secondary.

 Contact your insurer or read your policy to determine how your dual coverage works.